AI in loyalty programs

 AI must be optimized toward something concrete.

-Every model and KPI must have a responsible owner.
+Each model and KPI must have an owner.

 Governance and follow-up